Oneo64/Auldworlde/Characters/Runa.md

 ## Abilities
 ### Arts and Crafts
-Since Rúna is a woodcarver, she can carve small things such as spoons and animal figurines.
+Since Rúna is a woodcarver, she can carve wood into spoons, forks, animal figurines, or runesticks.
+Her figurine work isn't very detailed, but they're shapely enough to tell what they are.

+Rúna has a set of woodcarving tools, which help her shape and detail wood.

 ### Herbalism
 Rúna is a herbalist and can identify many common herbs that grow in the north.